zoonoo/azure-docs.ko-kr/articles/service-fabric/service-fabric-diagnostic-how-to-use-elasticsearch.md

 <properties
-   pageTitle="서비스 패브릭 응용 프로그램 추적 저장소와 같은 Elasticsearch 사용 | Microsoft Azure" description="서비스 패브릭 응용 프로그램이 Elasticsearch 및 Kibana를 사용하여 응용 프로그램 추적을 통해 저장, 인덱싱 및 검색하는 방법에 대해 설명합니다." services="service-fabric" documentationCenter=".net" authors="karolz-ms"
+   pageTitle="Using Elasticsearch as a Service Fabric application trace store | Microsoft Azure" description="Describes how Service Fabric applications can use Elasticsearch and Kibana to store, index, and search through application traces (logs)" services="service-fabric" documentationCenter=".net" authors="karolz-ms"